-If you’re visiting Cape Town and looking to by gifts and curios to take home with you, head to one of Cape Town’s many popular shopping malls and luxury boutiques.
-Check out the top 10 best places to go shopping in Cape Town.
+If you’re visiting Cape Town and looking to buy gifts and curios to take home with you, head to one of Cape Town’s many popular shopping centres and luxury boutiques.
+There are so many great options that it may be hard to know where to start.
+So we’ve rounded up the top 10 best places to go shopping in Cape Town central and beyond.

-If you’re looking for a market shopping experience, then you’re spoilt for choice!
-Check out a list of the best markets in Cape Town.
+Tip: If you’re looking for a market shopping experience, then you’re spoilt for choice!
+Check out our list of the best markets in Cape Town.

 The Top 10 Best Places to Go Shopping in Cape Town

-In no particular order, some of our favourite shopping destinations in Cape Town are:
+Cape Town’s shopping scene is nothing short of exhilarating.
+In no particular order, here are some of our favourite destinations for the best shopping in Cape Town.

 1. V&A Waterfront